 Pancreatitis is dangerous because the swelling of the blood vessel prevents the body from being able to digest things properly, which can damage multiple other systems throughout the body.

-Alcohol Abuse Causes An Increased Risk Of Cancer
+Alcohol Use Causes An Increased Risk Of Cancer

 Decreased Immune System